csce-315-331-2024a/project-3-full-stack-agile-web-902-8/README.md

 First Daily meeting 3/26/24 4:00-4:15pm Via In person Attendees: Jose Ortiz, Alex Beamer, Kyle Palermo, Sandeep Mishra, Nathan Tran

-In this meeting we went in a group and discussed how we will use the database and TypeScript together.
-Alex, since he is more experienced with databases, showed us a structure to follow when converting our java files to TypeScript.
-We also discussed briefly about how we would structure our frontend pages.
-We had a few minutes to discuss any concerns and questions members had.

 Second Daily meeting 3/28/24 6:00-6:15pm Via Discord call live share Attendees: Jose Ortiz, Marvin Fung, Kyle Palermo, Sandeep Mishra, Nathan Tran

-In this meeting we discussed everyone's progress with their tasks.
-We went by person per person and demoed their parts to make sure they met the task goals.
-We discussed ways we could improve the interface and took notes for our future sprint.
-We also discussed things that must get done before our next meeting so we have an MVP.

 Third Daily meeting 3/30/24 6:00-6:15pm Via Discord call live share Attendees: Jose Ortiz, Alex Beamer, Kyle Palermo, Sandeep Mishra, Nathan Tran, Marvin Fung

-In this meeting we made sure we met everything we needed to have an MVP.
-We made sure our interfaces were navigable for now just so everything could be accessed.
-We looked over our backend files to make sure everything was correct.
-We discussed goals that we need for our future sprint.
-We went over any design concerns as well to make sure we have an efficient layout.